syncfusion-content/xamarin-docs/Xamarin/SfListView/Working-with-SfListView.md

 </StackLayout>
 {% endhighlight %}

-### Load the SfListView inside a ScrollView in the StackLayout
+### Load the SfListView inside a ScrollView within StackLayout

 When the SfListView is loaded inside a ScrollView or any layout such as Grid, StackLayout etc., into the StackLayout.
-You should set the “VerticalOptions” and “HorizontalOptions” of the SfListView's immediate parent as “LayoutOptions.FillAndExpand”.
+You should set the `VerticalOptions` and `HorizontalOptions` of the SfListView's immediate parent as `LayoutOptions.FillAndExpand`.

 {% highlight xaml %}
 <StackLayout>